VectorInstitute/PromptEngineering/README.md

 These reference implementations reside in `src/reference_implementations/fairness_measurement/`

 This folder contains implementations for measuring fairness for languagle models.
 There is an implementation that assesses fairness through fine-tuning or prompting to complete a sentiment classification task.
-We also consider LLM performance on the [CrowS-Pairs](https://aclanthology.org/2020.emnlp-main.154/) Tasks and the [BBQ](https://aclanthology.org/2022.findings-acl.165/) task as a means of probing model bias and fairness.
+We also consider LLM performance on the [CrowS-Pairs](https://aclanthology.org/2020.emnlp-main.154/) task and the [BBQ](https://aclanthology.org/2022.findings-acl.165/) task as a means of probing model bias and fairness.

 ## Hugging Face Basics